johnsontr/gpd/README.md

 # 2. Simulations

-This section provides plots from `gridme()` that demonstrates the method of estimating marginal effects from Gaussian process regression models moreso than the package itself.
+This section provides plots from `gridme()` which demonstrate the method more than the _gpd_ package itself.
 In particular, the plots for data generating processes with interactions between explanatory variables show that the method demonstrates tremendous flexibility when fitting marginal effects that may vary w.r.t. to other explanatory variables.

 ## 2.1 Univariate functions